smattymatty/mathew-storm-site/writing_content/short-stories/Red Shoes.md

 So when Vertex offered $52,000, full benefits, room for growth - Karen said yes before they could finish.

 Now she stood in the elevator, watching the floor numbers climb, trying to breathe like she belonged here.

-Fifth floor.
-Doors opened.
+On the fifth floor, doors opened.

 Karen had barely stepped out when a man in his mid-thirties appeared, moving with the kind of purpose that made people get out of his way.